cheronodaisy/Calculator-app/README.md

-Calc is a simple calculator app using Javascript, HTML and CSS.
+Calc is a simple calculator app using Javascript, HTML, and CSS.
-It can perform all calculations including and has functionality.
+It can perform all calculations such as duplicating numbers, deleting and multiplication.
+CSS gives it an appealing look, while Javascript enables its functionality.